kaubri/innovate-atl/README.md

 # Legal

 ## License
-This project is licensed under the CityPulse ATL License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Attribution
 The CityPulse ATL logo was generated with the assistance of GPT-4 and Microsoft Designer.